-Apart from the John Frum Movement, the Tanna villages of Yaohnanen and Yakel follow another cargo cult known as the ‘Prince Philip movement’.
-This follows the notion that Prince Phillip, the late husband of Queen Elizabeth of the UK, is a divine being and embodies a dive spirit directly connected with Mount Yasur.
+Apart from the John Frum Movement, the Tanna villages of Yaohnanen and Yakel follow another cargo cult known as the ‘Prince Philip Movement’.
+This follows the notion that Prince Phillip, the late husband of the recently deceased Queen Elizabeth of the UK, is a divine being and embodies a strong spirit directly connected with Mount Yasur.

 As out there as this might sound, Prince Phillip welcomed a select group of these islanders to visit Windsor in 2007 and a mourning ceremony was recently carried out by tribal leaders shortly after his death.

 Where is Mount Yasur?
 (And How To Get There)